Have you ever bemoaned the fact that you weren’t the “best”? Have you ever felt a twinge of guilt, anger, or jealousy for just being “average”?

 I’m just plain old average… and it’s pretty awesome!!

-Let me give you several examples of my averageness…
+Let me give you a few examples of my averageness…

 I took piano lessons for years and still play today.
-I’m a competent pianist, but I’ll never be exceptional or over-the-top amazing because I’m not willing to put that amount of effort into practicing.
+I’m a competent pianist and use my gifts for the Sunday School and Children Choir at church… but I’ll never be exceptional or over-the-top amazing because I’m not willing to put that amount of effort into practicing.

-I took sewing lessons until I was good enough to alter clothing, follow a pattern, and sew items that made sense for my lifestyle (pillows, blankets, curtains, etc.) I sew something almost every week, but I’ll never be a professional seamstress or do anything more than sew for my own home and family.
+I took sewing lessons until I was good enough to alter clothing, follow a pattern, and sew items that made sense for my lifestyle (pillows, blankets, curtains, etc.) I use my sewing machine almost every week, but I’ll never be a professional seamstress or do anything more than sew for my own home and family.

-I enjoy cooking and baking and trying new recipes (my family thinks my food tastes pretty good), but I will never be a master chef, and the only way I’ll publish any sort of a cookbook is if it’s a self-published ebook (I do have a few ideas up my sleeve!)
+I enjoy cooking and baking and trying new recipes.
+My family and our friends think my food tastes pretty good, but I will never be a master chef, and that’s OK

 I love writing and I’ve improved SO much over the last decade, but I’m far from polished or witty and I don’t have the patience to even consider writing an actual book, let alone be known as a “great author”.

-I run a successful business, in the sense that I love what I do and make enough money to warrant the time I spend, but I am not one of the many bloggers who can brag about their multiple 6-figure (or even 7-figure) incomes.
+I run a “successful business”, in the sense that I love what I do and make enough money to warrant the time I spend, but I am not one of the many bloggers who can brag about their multiple 6-figure incomes.
+I guess it’s more like a money-making hobby.

 Yup… being average is awesome and it suits me just fine!